TMEP 1714.01(a)(ii): Response to Final Office Action

 1714.01(a)(ii) Response to Final Office Action

-The procedural requirements for filing a petition to revive an application abandoned for failure to respond to an examining attorney’s final Office action are the same as listed in TMEP §1714.01(a)(i) above.
-See 37 C.F.R. §2.66(b).
-However, where a final action has issued, the petition must include a proper response, as defined in 37 C.F.R. §2.63(b)(1)-(2).
+The procedural requirements for filing a petition to revive an application abandoned for failure to respond to an examining attorney’s final Office action are listed in 37 C.F.R. §2.66(b).
+The petition must include all of the following:

 Generally, if the petition does not include the requirements set out in 37 C.F.R §2.66(b), the petition will be treated as incomplete.
 The applicant will be given an opportunity to perfect the petition by submitting the required items or claim of non-receipt.
 If the applicant does not submit a proper response or claim of non-receipt within the time allowed, the petition will be denied.
 However, if the applicant previously filed a timely request for reconsideration that did not overcome all outstanding refusals and satisfy all outstanding requirements, a late appeal will not be accepted on petition.
 That is because the filing of a request for reconsideration does not stay or extend the time for filing an appeal.
 37 C.F.R. §2.66(b)(3); TMEP §715.03.